Dijet and electroweak limits on a $Z'$ boson coupled to quarks: Low-mass constraints in the minimal model

 where $T_3(f) = +1$ for up-type quarks and $-1$ for down-type quarks, $M$ is the mass of the anomalons and assumed to arise only from $U(1)_B$ breaking, and $C_0$ and $B_0$ are the usual Passarino-Veltman 3-pt.~and 2-pt.~scalar integrals, following the conventions of \textsc{Package-X}~\cite{Patel:2015tea, Passarino:1978jh},

-We can construct an approximate expression for Eqn~(\ref{eqn:ZZbgamma}) by taking the first five SM quarks to be massless while the top quark and anomalons are taken to infinity.
+We can construct an approximate expression for Eq.~(\ref{eqn:ZZbgamma}) by taking the first five SM quarks to be massless while the top quark and anomalons are taken to infinity.
 Note this expression is still only valid when the anomalon masses are solely generated from $U(1)_B$ breaking.
 The approximate partial width is then

-We show the corresponding limit from the L3 search for the exotic $Z$ decay, $Z \to Z' \gamma$, $Z' \to jj$~\cite{Adriani:1992zm}, also taken from Ref.~\cite{Michaels:2020fzj}.
+The pink region in Figure~\ref{fig:bounds2} shows the limit calculated using Eq.~(\ref{eqn:ZZbgamma}) from the search of the L3 experiment for the exotic $Z$ decay, $Z \to Z' \gamma$, $Z' \to jj$~\cite{Adriani:1992zm}, also taken from Ref.~\cite{Michaels:2020fzj}, where anomalon masses are fixed with Yukawa couplings $4\pi/3$ and arise solely from $U(1)_B$ breaking.
 The exotic decay constraint by L3 is competitive with the 35.9 fb$^{-1}$ ISR $\gamma$ search by CMS~\cite{CMS:2019xai}, although the indirect bound for charged anomalons still provides the dominant constraint~\cite{Dobrescu:2014fca}.